khofstadter/navigatingthedigitalworld.com/README.md

 - compare control in 1984 (book, film) with Brave New World (book, series)

 ## Log
+2023-01-04 Provided some feedback on student's work and started preparing the SP part of the module.

 2023-11-02 Asked for relevant software updates and installations on the Essex Software Hub.
 Amended the narrative of the project management page as indicated below.
 Also emailed Ellisif and Jane to find existential risk related events on campus for students to attend.
 Updated CS220AU and CS220SP permalinks.